DROP .OBJ OR SET FILE URL

 What the data shows

-A Ventura County Sheriff audit found that outside agencies accessed one county's plate data 364,000 times in a single month.
-299 of those searches cited immigration enforcement.
-The city of Woodburn, OR discovered CBP had accessed their Flock Safety network 384 times through a pilot program they were never informed about.
+In one county alone, outside agencies ran 364,000 searches in a single month.
+299 cited immigration enforcement.
+One city discovered federal agents had been accessing their cameras for months through a program they were never told about.

 tap to flip back